pmitros/tsvx/README.md

 languages).
 We have nice standards for objects and configuration data (YAML and JSON).
-While numerical and tabular data is becoming increasingly important, we don't have any nice standards for representing it; it is very ad-hoc.
+While numerical and tabular data is becoming increasingly important, we don't have any nice standards for representing it; it is all very ad-hoc.

 It is also increasingly being interchanged across tools.
 We see organizations which have terabytes of data in systems like Hadoop and